Large Home Electricity Bill Estimate in California

 Large Home scenario vs benchmark in California

-This deterministic scenario applies 1,600 kWh/month for the large home profile and excludes delivery fees, taxes, and fixed utility charges.
+This scenario uses 1,600 kWh/month for the large home profile and is computed from published EIA all-in average residential rate data; separately billed taxes and fixed utility charges are not added.

 Scenario assumptions and variability